Judge rules new DACA program can continue temporarily

 HOUSTON (AP) — A federal judge ruled Friday that the current version of a federal policy that prevents the deportation of hundreds of thousands of immigrants brought to the U.S. as children can continue, at least temporarily.

-Hanen ordered attorneys in the case to provide more information and said he expects additional legal arguments related to the new rule, but there was no timetable set for future hearings.
+During a court hearing Friday, Hanen ordered attorneys for the federal government to provide more information on the new rule and said he expects additional legal arguments related to it, but there was no timetable set for future hearings.
 It’s also unclear when Hanen will give his final decision on the case, which is expected to end up at the U.S. Supreme Court.

+“The legality of the new DACA regulation … is now the task before this court,” said Nina Perales, an attorney with the Mexican American Legal Defense and Educational Fund, or MALDEF, who is representing DACA recipients, said after attending Friday’s hearing.

+Karina Ruiz De Diaz, one of the DACA recipients being represented by MALDEF and who attended the hearing, said she was relieved Hanen kept the program in place but upset the judge declined to open it up to thousands of new applicants who need its protections.

 The current version of DACA, which the Biden administration created to improve its chances of surviving legal scrutiny, is set to take effect Oct.
 31.

-HOUSTON (AP) — A federal judge in Texas was set to again consider the fate of a program that prevents the deportation of hundreds of thousands of immigrants brought to the United States as children.

-U.S. District Judge Andrew Hanen last year declared the Deferred Action for Childhood Arrivals program illegal.

-Last week, the 5th U.S. Circuit Court of Appeals in New Orleans said he should take another look at DACA following revisions adopted by the Biden administration in August that were created to improve its chances of surviving legal scrutiny.
+The case went back to Hanen after the 5th U.S. Circuit Court of Appeals in New Orleans said last week he should take another look at DACA following revisions adopted by the Biden administration.

-Hanen has scheduled a hearing Friday to meet with attorneys and discuss the next steps in the decade-long legal fight.

-Hanen will likely ask lawyers for more information on the new DACA regulation, according to Nina Perales, an attorney with the Mexican American Legal Defense and Educational Fund who will be representing DACA recipients at Friday’s hearing.

 Before the hearing Friday morning, a group of about 30 community activists gathered in support of DACA at a park next to the federal courthouse.
 They held up signs that said, “Judge Hanen Do the Right Thing Protect DACA” and “Immigrants Are Welcomed.”
 They chanted as many of them marched into the courthouse to attend the hearing.